A Mixed-Membership Model for Social Network Clustering: Parameter Estimation

 After obtaining the {\em posteriorSample} of $\vZ$, we compute the sample mean $\bar{Z}_i$ as the Bayes estimate for $Z_i$, for each $i = 1, 2, \ldots, n$.
-For hard clustering, i.e., each of the nodes in the network only belongs to one community, we assign every node to the community, where the associated percentage dominates the estimated membership parameter, i.e., $\argmax_{k} (\bar{Z}_{ik})$.
+For hard clustering, i.e., each of the nodes in the network only belongs to one community, so we assign every node to the community with the associated probability dominating the estimated membership parameter, i.e., $\argmax_{k} (\bar{Z}_{ik})$.